Primary

 The mistake that limits gains is cutting the range of motion short at the bottom — you should achieve full elbow extension on every rep, even though this is the hardest part of the lift.
 The stretched position at the bottom is where the most muscle damage occurs, which drives adaptation.

-Want Scott Curl in your program?
+See where Scott Curl fits in your weekly plan

 Sit at a preacher (Scott) bench.